13 Causes Of Baby Sweating In Sleep And When To Consult A Doctor

 Bringing a few changes to the baby’s surroundings might help in reducing night sweats in babies.

-1. Room temperature: It is recommended to keep the room temperature between 68 to 72°F (20 to 22°C).
+1. Room temperature: It is recommended to keep the room temperature for babies between 68 to 72°F (20 to 22°C).
 Most baby monitors report the temperature of the room, or you can buy a room thermometer.
 The baby’s room temperature should feel between warm and cool and not hot.

 Comfortable clothing